- Bishop Samuel Kayinamura as he leads the church

 Rwanda General Conference

-Rachel and Emmanuel will be serving as associate missionaries at Kibogora Hospital in Rwanda.
-They hope to arrive on the field in late 2022.
-Both Rachel and Emmanuel are nurses and plan to work at the hospital while also assisting with responsibilities at the mission...
+Rachel and Emmanuel are serving as associate missionaries at Kibogora Hospital in Rwanda.
+Both are nurses working at the hospital, teaching at the local nursing school, and assisting with responsibilities at the mission guest house.
+Children: Noella, MatayoPray For...

 Prayercast | Rwanda